Learn about limiting your app log rate for apps in VMware Tanzu Application Service for VMs.

 cf nozzle -f LogMessage | grep "app instance exceeded log rate limit"

-The above command returns all logs with log messages containing
+The command returns all logs with log messages containing

 "app instance exceeded log rate limit", similar to the following example: